 A Personal, Thoughtful Approach

-Fix the Big Problems First
+Fix The Big Problems First

 A small niggle can quickly develop into a major frustration